 “You don’t really care if the economy is growing at 2 percent, or 3, or 1.8, as long as it’s growing fast enough for you to get paid your money back,” Peskind said.

 Sprint Nextel Corp.
-(S) of Overland Park, Kansas, and hospital chain HCA Holdings Inc. (HCA) are the largest borrowers of U.S. high- yield debt, a market that’s more than doubled in size from $436.6 billion in November 2008, Bank of America Merrill Lynch Index data show.
+(S:US) of Overland Park, Kansas, and hospital chain HCA Holdings Inc. (HCA:US) are the largest borrowers of U.S. high- yield debt, a market that’s more than doubled in size from $436.6 billion in November 2008, Bank of America Merrill Lynch Index data show.

 Inflows to junk-bond mutual funds this year of $18.5 billion are more than double the amount added during all of 2011 even after the biggest weekly outflow since August in the period ended June 6, according to EPFR Global data.
 Demand among institutional clients is “strong,” said Neuberger’s O’Reilly.